VivianoRiccardo/ChessTracker/README.md

 Here you can set the players you want to stream from either chess.com or lichess.
 At the moment only chess.com (Since is the most used by famous players) is available. the "priority" field set in the json tells you how important a streamer is.
-So in this case if the number of players you want to stream exceeds the number of possible games to set in the frames sent to Twitch/Youtube/Kick the priority parameter let you prioritize some players rather than others.
+So in this case if the number of players you want to stream exceeds the number of possible games to set in the frames sent to Twitch/Youtube/Kick the priority parameter lets you prioritize some players rather than others.

 ## streaming_configuration.json